Discovery of Hyperelastic Constitutive Laws from Experimental Data with EUCLID: Experimental campaign

 The following three sets of tests are performed \begin{enumerate} \item UT on a dogbone specimen (Figs.~\ref{fig:Experiment_specimen}a,c); \item PS on a wide rectangular specimen (Figs.~\ref{fig:Experiment_specimen}b,d); \item tensile tests (TT) on specimens with varying geometric complexity (Figs.~\ref{fig:Experiment_specimen}e,f). \end{enumerate}

 The material used in the experiments is a natural rubber (NR-40, Brevita SIA, Latvia), and the specimens are obtained from 2.5 mm thick rubber sheets using a cutting plotter.
 The DIC speckle pattern needed for correlation is obtained using black and white spray paint.
 To avoid cracking of the paint layer at large deformations and the related deterioration of the speckle quality, we use a mix of white and black dots with an average size of 0.5 mm.
 Standardized sticker markers are also used to measure the displacement vector of specific points.
 Once prepared, the specimens are clamped between two steel tabs using a set of screws and bolts to limit slippage during the tests (Figs.~\ref{fig:Experiment_specimen}a and \ref{fig:Experiment_specimen}b).
 The tabs have a tapered end to avoid stress concentrations and are secured to the clamping system of the testing machine.
+Also, the nominal strain rate applied during the tests, i.e. the displacement rate normalized by the height of the specimen, is selected to be on the order of $10^{-2}\ \text{s}^{-1}$, a value compatible with quasi-static loading where natural rubber can be assumed as hyperelastic with negligible rate-dependent (viscoelastic) effects \citep{boyce2000constitutive, steinmann2012hyperelastic}.